AsteaFrostweb/3DDriftGame/README.md

 - **High Scores Web Application**: Compete with others and monitor your progress using the integrated high scores web app.

----

-## Why I Created This Project
+## Why I Created These Projects

-Tenacious Drift 3D has been a learning experience, improving my game development skills:
+Tenacious Drift 3D and 2D has been a learning experience, improving my game development skills:

 - **Game Design** Design of systems, art, map creation.
 - **UI Development**: Crafting user-friendly interfaces.
 - **Networking with ASP.NET Core**: Learning about ASP.net core 8 MVC.
 - **Version Control**: Managing the project with Git and GitHub.

----

 ## Gameplay Overview